 You want to know first, does the psychotherapist you are seeing has a Master’s degree or higher in a mental health field?
-Was their degree obtained from an accredited university?
 Are they a licensed therapist in one of the mental health fields?
 Therapists may be psychologists (PhD. or PsyD).
 They may have a MSW and if licensed, will be listed as a licensed clinical social worker (LCSW).
 They may have a Master’s in Counseling and be listed as a Licensed Professional Counselor (LPC), or they could have a Master’s degree in Marriage and Family therapy (MA or MFT).
 A psychiatrist is a person who has gone through Medical School and then has specialty training in Mental Health.
-These MDs assess and prescribe medicines for mental health related issues, but over the last 20 years, refer people out for therapy and focus on adjusting people’s medicines for depression, anxiety and other mental health issues.
+These MDs assess and prescribe medicines for mental health related issues, but over the last 30 years, refer people out for therapy and focus on adjusting people’s medicines for depression, anxiety and other mental health issues.

 Q: WHAT IS A CERTIFIED AASECT THERAPIST?
 HOW HAVE THEY BEEN TRAINED?